DaJoker29/worldbuilding-project-omd/CAMPAIGNS/The GOATS/SESSIONS/Session 83 - 05.07.2026.md

 	- Healer + Avenger + Broken One
 - How does Virion regain what he's lost?
 	- Charlatan + Darklord
+	- We tell Virion about what happened to Rin.
 -